GovTechSG/seed-docs-new/configure-cli-tools/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 ### Connect operating system in your Docker container to Internet with Cloudflare Warp

-To connect the operating system in your Docker container to the Internet with Cloudflare Warp turned on, you need to configure the operating system on the Docker container to trust the Cloudflare CA certificate.
+To establish a connection between the operating system in your Docker container and the Internet with Cloudflare Warp enabled, you need to configure the operating system on the Docker container to trust the Cloudflare CA certificate.

 **To configure operating system to trust Cloudflare certificate**

-The following Dockerfile snippet shows how to configure the operating system to trust the Cloudflare Certificate.
+The Dockerfile snippet below demonstrates how to configure the operating system to trust the Cloudflare Certificate.

-**Prerequisite**

-- Turn off Cloudflare WARP and run the apt-get commands.
-This is needed to run the above Dockerfile correctly.
+- Disable Cloudflare WARP and execute the `apt-get commands`.
+This step is required to correctly run the Dockerfile provided below.

 > **Note**:
-> Source of the following snippet is ubuntu.
+> The source of the following snippet is Ubuntu.

 ```
 RUN \